Controllable Mind Visual Diffusion Model: Method

-After completing the training of $\mathcal{E}_{silhouette}$, we fix its parameters and train the reverse process for the decoder $\mathcal{D}_{silhouette}$.
+After completing the training of $\mathcal{E}_{slh}$, we fix its parameters and train the reverse process for the decoder $\mathcal{D}_{slh}$.
 Due to the limited availability of paired \{fMRI, image\} data, mapping fMRI signals to images is challenging.
 Inspired by \cite{gaziv2022self}, we utilize semi-supervised training to extract intricate silhouette information.
+The self-supervised process can be simply represented as: $\hat{\phi_{i}} = \mathcal{D}_{slh}(\mathcal{E}_{slh}(\phi_{i}))$, where $\phi_{i} \in \Phi$ denotes the image from ImageNet (without corresponding fMRI data) \cite{deng2009imagenet}, and $\hat{\phi_{i}}$ denotes the reconstructed image.
+By minimizing the disparity between $\phi_{i}$ and $\hat{\phi_{i}}$, the self-supervised process helps $\mathcal{E}_{slh}$ and $\mathcal{D}_{slh}$ to learn more generalized image representation.
 We employ the Structural Similarity (SSIM) loss besides the Mean Absolute Error (MAE) loss to penalize the spatial distances between the reconstructed images and the GT images.
-Let $\psi_{i} \in \Psi$ be the parameters of $\mathcal{D}_{silhouette}$.
 The two losses are: